 The team is led by Avril Croud, a family lawyer with more than 30 years’ experience helping people through divorce and separation.
 A member of the Law Society’s Family Law Panel and the family law support network Resolution, Avril offers exceptional legal expertise and empathetic personal support.

-Also key to our Family Law team are Deborah Nicholson and Laura Hails.
-A Resolution accredited specialist and trained collaborative lawyer, Deborah has over 30 years’ experience in family law, while Laura is an accredited with the family law support group Resolution.
+Also key to our Family Law team is Deborah Nicholson.
+A Resolution accredited specialist and trained collaborative lawyer, Deborah has over 30 years’ experience in family law.

 We can also offer the services of our Conveyancing Quality Scheme (CQS) accredited Residential Property team for any property issues involved with your divorce or separation, such as buying or selling a home, transfer of equity and remortgaging.